 This is because teams fear that deleting a field will break the org.
 The common practice is to “hide” or “deactivate” a field – but never actually delete it.

-We’ve seen examples of orgs with extra custom objects – Opportunity1 & Opportunity2 – for the extra fields alongside the Opportunity standard object.
-This is architecturally a nightmare; security, reporting, forecasting.
+We’ve seen examples of orgs with extra custom objects – Opportunity1 and Opportunity2 – for the extra fields alongside the Opportunity standard object.
+This is architecturally a nightmare for security, reporting, and forecasting.

 4. Metadata API Quirks

 The Metadata API can be really quirky.
-It pulls all the metadata from your org, but you need to balance the amount of data you ask for to minimize the API calls without it timing out.
+It pulls all the metadata from your org, but you need to balance the amount of data you ask for in order to minimize the API calls (to prevent it from timing out).

 5. Dependency API Limitations

 The Dependency API is amazing and does the heavy lifting for some of the metadata items.
 It tells you where metadata items are used.

 We combined the Dependency API with thousands of lines of custom code to be able to build a more complete where-used and dependency picture (covering every metadata item and past the limit of 2000 results).
 The picture this paints is shocking.

 Don’t underestimate the processing power required to create the org impact analysis.
 That means pulling all the metadata and understanding the interdependencies and importance of the items.